Insulin lispro (Injection)

 - Use this medicine 15 minutes before a meal or right after you eat.

-- Vial: Only use syringes that are made for insulin injections.
-Use a new syringe each time you give yourself an injection.
-Never share insulin pens with others.
+- Vial: Use only syringes that are made for insulin injections.
+Use a new syringe and needle each time you give yourself an injection.

 - Do not mix different types of insulin, unless your doctor tells you to.
-Draw up insulin lispro into the syringe first, if you are told to mix it with a longer-acting insulin.
+If you are told to mix lispro with a longer-acting insulin, draw up insulin lispro into the syringe first.
 Then draw up the longer-acting insulin and inject it right away.

 - The insulin solution should look clear and colorless.
 Do not use insulin lispro if it is cloudy or clumpy.